MattLemmon/StickFight/readme.txt

 Mouse:    Left click and drag to select
           Right click to move

-Spaebar:  All selected players attack the nearest opponent
+Spaebar:  Selected players attack the nearest opponent

+V, B:     Selected players build buildings

 ASDW:     Move this player around to see the viewport environment